RagingTiger/GaussianSort/README.md

 ```
 This will run the utility and write the output to a file in the **GaussSort**
 directory.
 The output file will be named based on the date and time, and will
-therefore be a unique file and not in danger of being overwritten
+therefore be a unique file and not in danger of being overwritten.

-Optionally, you can give name for the output file:
+Optionally, you can give a name to the output file:
 ```
 ./gausssort.py bact.a /home/gauss/data save list_of_gausssorted_filenames.txt
 ```